VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

        cd  'PowerShellScriptFolderPath'

-6. Execute the one of the command below to perform the specified bulk operation on Standard Logic App workflow
+6. Execute one of the below commands to perform the specified bulk operation on Standard Logic App workflow

 For User Sign-In option: